-MOBILE PHONE POLICY
+MOBILE PHONE/SMART WATCHES POLICY

-At Little Stars Pre-school we ensure that mobile phones, other than the pre-school phone and the owner's mobile, are not used within the pre-school room at any time by:
+At Little Stars Pre-school we ensure that mobile phones, other than the pre-school phone and the owner's mobile and SMART watches are not used within the pre-school room at any time by:

-- All staff are to ensure that their mobile phones are on silent or turned off and kept securely in their bag or in their in tray in the office. - Mobile phones can be accessed when staff are on their lunch break and returned to the office after. - The pre-school number is to be given to anyone who may need to contact a staff member while they are at work so not causing missed calls on mobiles. - The manager/deputy, may make the decision to take her mobile with her if going on a home visit or going on a walk or outing with some children ensuring the pre-school mobile phone is left in the building, in this case her phone is only to be used in an emergency or answered if the preschool is calling her.
+- All staff are to ensure that their mobile phones and SMART watches are on silent or turned off and kept securely in their bag or in their intray in the office. - Mobile phones and SMART watches can be accessed when staff are on their lunch break and returned to the office after. - The pre-school number is to be given to anyone who may need to contact a staff member while they are at work so not causing missed calls on mobiles. - The manager/deputy, may make the decision to take her mobile with her if going on a home visit or going on a walk or outing with some children ensuring the pre-school mobile phone is left in the building, in this case, her phone is only to be used in an emergency or answered if the preschool is calling her.

 This policy was adopted by Little Stars Pre-school

-Date01/01/2020
+Date14/08/2020

 Signed on behalf of the pre-schoolJo Mengham

 Role of signatoryManager

-This policy is to be reviewedJanuary 2021
+This policy is to be reviewedAugust 2021